ThePieBaker90/On-The-Rim/Conditions/Special Conditions/Cyberpsychosis.md

 ---
 - Whenever a creature with the Cyberpsychosis condition kills another creature, is slighted, or witnesses the death of a friendly creature they must roll a d20.
 Upon rolling a 1 the creature goes cyberpsycho.
 - A creature who has gone cyberpsycho has the following changes:
-	- Loses concentration on all spells.
+	- Loses concentration on all psycasts.
 	- Must make a melee/ranged attack on the nearest creature on each of its turns.
 	- Immune to [[Mind-Shattering Pain]] and Charmed
 - A creature who is cyberpsycho can lose the condition 1 of 3 ways: